Sumo Growth Study: 13 Marketing Tips from HubSpot’s 21.5 Million Website Traffic Growth

 The Inbound Original articles are consistently the Top Content on Inbound every month.
 By getting experts to share their “insider information” on everything inbound marketing, HubSpot give marketers a real reason to be part of their community.

 The reason these articles are so successful is because HubSpot’s Inbound team have a high level of quality control over every Inbound Original that gets published to the site.

-Here is an example of this quality control in action when I sent Keri Morgret from Inbound a content piece about lessons learned growing Sumo’s blog from 100k/mo to 200k/mo traffic in 1 month:
+Here is an example of this quality control in action when I sent Keri Morgret from Inbound this content piece about lessons learned growing Sumo’s blog from 100k/mo to 200k/mo traffic in 1 month:

 To add fun to the community, HubSpot also have a cool little chatbot called “GrowthBot” on the bottom right corner of every Inbound page where you can ask marketing and sales questions.

 This chatbot is another unique value-add HubSpot added to differentiate their community from other online marketing communities.